 V. Philips Long “The Art of Biblical History” 1994.
 Long is an associate professor of Old Testament at Covenant Theological Seminary.
 Following up on Enns book I decided to do some more reading on view of inspiration and this book examines the questions: just what is history, how is history written, how is the Bible a history book and is historicity important/critical (ie. does an event have to be described absolutely as it happened for it to be a true history).
 Of course the short answer is that no historical event can actually be portrayed exactly as it happened in words.
 The author uses the analogy of different forms of painting to illustrate that the painter is an interpreter of his/her subject and can not present every single piece of information in his/her painting.
 Similarly the writer of history is portraying the events of history but for a purpose and so is painting us a picture.
 At times he may be painting a fairly realistic picture, though never perfect, but at other times he me be doing something more akin to an impressionistic painting.

 Haarsma and Haarsma “Origins: a reformed look at creation, design and evolution.”
 2007.
 Both Deborah and Loren Haarsma are physics professors at Calvin College and have written extensively on the creation debate.
 I’ve followed Loren’s writing on several list-serves for 10 years and have learned much from him.
 This book is written mostly as a Sunday School text.
 Short chapters on a number of subjects that hit all the main questions and provide all of diversity of reformed answers.
 The Haarsma’s are generally critical of ID and I would characterize them as theistic evolutionists.
-The last chapters on original sin and who are Adam and Eve were the only chapters that I found particularly useful but that may be because the rest of the book was very familiar to me.
+The last chapters on original sin and who are Adam and Eve were the only chapters that I found particularly useful but that may be because the content in the rest of the book was very familiar to me.

 Hageopian (editor) The Genesis Debate 2001.
 Three views of creation are presented 1) 24-hour view by Duncan and Hall; 2) Day-age view by Ross and Archer and 3) framework view by Iron and Kline.
 The 24 hour chapter is remarkably weak as they spend nearly 90% of their pages space making the argument that Hall has been working on for years that the majority of Westminster divines held to a 24 hour view.
 The argument then becomes, because our forefathers believed this we must as well and there is very little real exegesis to support their position.
 I think the Day-age view is bad theology and bad science so I’m not a big fan of that section.
 Irons does a good job and hits some good points but I’m not especially thrilled with the framework view.
 However, if you want to know what the framework view is there is definitely a good source.
+This book is a bit outdated at this point.
+I think there are more effective treatments of each of these positions but as an introduction and finding all these views in one place, this is still a good place to start.

 Bruce K Waltke “Genesis: A commentary” Collins is my favorite commentary on the early chapters of Genesis but after that I like this one by Waltke.